r-spatial/link2GI/README.md

-During the [GEOSTAT 2018](https://www.opengeohub.org/node/146) in Prague some more complex usescases have been presented.
+During the GEOSTAT 2018 (see https://opengeohub.org) in Prague some more complex usescases have been presented.

 #### Slides and materials
 - [Presentation slides](https://gisma.github.io/link2gi2018/link2gi2018.html#1)